rd--/stsc3/md/c-smalltalk.md

 _f.value(i, j)_ translates as _f value: i value: j_ and _c.put(i, j)_ translates as _c put: i value: j_.

-It is therefore possible to provide aliases for commonly used messages, i.e. _put:value:_ as an alias for _at:put:_.
+It is therefore possible to provide synonyms for commonly used messages, i.e. _put:value:_ as a synonym for _at:put:_.

 ## Keyword parameter notation